 Note: You cannot preview components in NetObjects Fusion.
 When you add a component to a page and preview, you see a placeholder graphic.
 To see how the component works, you must publish the site locally or remotely.

 This chapter explains:

+- Using the Component Manager

-- ◆ Adding NetObjects Fusion Components to a page - ♦ Setting component properties
+- Adding NetObjects Fusion Components to a page

+- Setting component properties